 Dunn, aka “Friidom” is a movement composer known for pioneering the cinematic-dance genre called “Epiic."
 His mission is to spread this movement philosophy & raw expressive movement creating worlds that bridges divides; a Willy Wonka of movement.

-Guttierrez, originally from Chicago, Gabriel is an adult adoptee, first generation street dance artist, founder of MoFundamentals, and artivist dedicated to highlighting the resiliency of the foster and adoptee community.
+Originally from Chicago, Gutierrez is an adult adoptee, first generation street dance artist, founder of MoFundamentals, and artivist dedicated to highlighting the resiliency of the foster and adoptee community.
 His work centers around disseminating his knowledge of street dance, lessons of manhood derived from his experiences in homelessness, being his own financial safety net and foster care.
 His contributions at the intersection of hip hop, education, healing practices, and foster care advocacy have earned him invitation to train at intensives hosted by Rennie Harris, nomination for the ACTIVATE Arts Advocacy Fellowship to represent Los Angeles Council District 1, and recruitment to pilot reentry programming funded by the California Arts Council.

 Hernandez began her professional studies in Salvador, Bahia.
 She is skilled in Afro-Brazilian dance, Modern and Ballet.
 She has developed her signature Afro-Brazilian dance classes and Extra Ancestral Workshops being taught throughout LA County.
 She currently choreographs the dance component of Extra Ancestral and plays percussion with Bloco Obini.